Wheaton Precious Metals Corp (WPM) Stock: Tracking the Weekly Performance - News Heater

-In the past week, WPM stock has gone down by -3.23%, with a monthly gain of 8.47% and a quarterly plunge of -0.05%.
-The volatility ratio for the week is 3.11%, and the volatility levels for the last 30 days are 2.51% for Wheaton Precious Metals Corp The simple moving average for the last 20 days is 0.77% for WPM stock, with a simple moving average of -5.16% for the last 200 days.
+The stock of Wheaton Precious Metals Corp (WPM) has seen a 2.63% increase in the past week, with a 6.35% gain in the past month, and a -1.92% decrease in the past quarter.
+The volatility ratio for the week is 2.71%, and the volatility levels for the past 30 days are at 2.60% for WPM.
+The simple moving average for the last 20 days is 0.98% for WPM’s stock, with a simple moving average of -2.61% for the last 200 days.

 Is It Worth Investing in Wheaton Precious Metals Corp (NYSE: WPM) Right Now?